Removal from the TSB and other lender panels: Why they do it and how to get reinstated

 • TSB may terminate membership of its conveyancing panel where a firm provides false answers in its application form or in relation to any future requests for information.

-Top questions concerning TSB panel reinstatement
+Frequently asked questions concerning TSB panel reinstatement

 • How long does the application process take when applying to revert back onto the TSB conveyancing panel?